On approval of the rules for the organisation and conduct of internal and external quality reviews of health services (care)

 OMR, MIS

-Indicator increase of 5 % compared to the previous period
+Increase of the indicator by 5 % compared to the previous period

-Proportion (%) of first-time pulmonary tuberculosis cases detected in the attached population per first-time pulmonary tuberculosis cases detected in the attached population
+Proportion (%) of neglected cases in first-time detected pulmonary tuberculosis among the attached population per number of first-time detected pulmonary tuberculosis cases among the attached population

 Quarterly